-The Authority is required by state statute to prepare and file a budget annually.
+The Authority is required by state statute to prepare and file a budget annually with the beneficiary.

 Cause:

 Management was under the impression that the Authority was not required to prepare a budget; therefore a budget had never been prepared.